-Widespread in North America and North Europe, where children often have their own private shelter on the tree in the home garden, tree houses are also spinging in Italy, for example in Abruzzo and Lazio (south Italy), Friuli Venezia Giulia and Piedmont (north Italy).
+Widespread in North America and North Europe, where children often have their own private shelter on the tree in the home garden, tree houses are also spinging in Italy, for example in Tuscany and Lazio (central Italy), Friuli Venezia Giulia and Piedmont (north Italy), Abruzzo and Calabria (south Italy).
 At the same time, is growing the demand for accommodations in which to live a relationship of respect for the environment (and full immersion in nature).

 The focus is on essenciality: natural materials, minimal spaces (obviously a tree house can not have all the comfort of a traditional hotel), silence and nature.
 In short, return to the origins.

 Historically, there is nothing new: in the jungle of New Guinea, for example, people have always built their houses on trees, and they continue to do so today.
 Life among trees is part of our history, it is in our genome, although today for obvious practical reasons we have almost forgotten about it.

 It’s hard to think of going back to living on the trees (though someone has done it, like the inhabitants of s small community in Italy).
 But we can only make the unique experience of a night in a tree house.
 Why not?

 If “sleeping in a tree house” is in your list of things to do at least once in your life, below is a useful address that you can consider for your next holiday in north Italy.

 Tree Houses: two beautiful (and eco-friendly) treehouse in Piedmont (North Italy)